-I'm current Chairman of the Irish Writers' Union and sit on the Board of Directors of the Irish Copyright Licensing Agency as well as the Irish Writers' Centre.
+I'm a long-time Executive Officer and past Chairman of the Irish Writers' Union and sit on the Board of Directors of the Irish Copyright Licensing Agency as well as the Irish Writers' Centre.
 I teach creative writing with the ETB and I'm a Professional Mentor at the Irish Writers' Centre.
 In 2012 I was among the Irish authors who set a Guinness World Record for the number of continuous readings from their published books.

 As well as being the author of five books, all fiction, I'm also an award-winning journalist.
 I write mainly for the Irish Racehorse Trainers Association and its UK and European counterparts and I'm the editor of "Racing Certainty".
 I also write features for "Goffs Magazine", "The Irish Racing Yearbook", "The Irish Field", "European Bloodstock News" and "International Thoroughbred".
 For many years I was European correspondent for Australian magazine "Racetrack" and Hong Kong monthly "Black Type".
 I have also contributed to "The Racing Post" and "Paris-Turf" and write regularly for the The Irish Thoroughbred Breeders Association.

 My television and radio credits include previewing major horseraces for BBC radio, appearing as equine expert on documentaries for TG4 and Channel 5, and co-hosting and reporting live for TV3, most notably The Queen’s visit to Ireland when I reported live on air for three hours.